neuecc/UniRx/README.md

 ![](StoreDocument/MVP_Pattern.png)

 Why should we use MVP instead of MVVM?
-Unity doesn't provide a UI binding mechanism and creating a binding layer is too complex and loss and affects performance.
-Still, Views need updating.
-Presenters are aware of their view's components and can update them.
-Although there is no real binding, Observables enables subscription to notification, which can act much like the real thing.
+Unity doesn't provide a UI binding mechanism and creating a binding layer is too complex and negatively affects performance.
+Still, views need updating.
+Presenters are aware of their views' components and can update them.
+Although there is no real binding, observables enable subscription to notification, which can act much like the real thing.
 This pattern is called a Reactive Presenter:

 ```csharp
 // Presenter for scene(canvas) root.